dell/terraform-provider-powerscale/docs/resources/user.md

 page_title: "powerscale_user Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   Resource for managing Users in PowerScale cluster.
-Updates are supported for the following parameters: 'uid', 'roles', 'sid', 'password', 'enabled', 'homedirectory', 'primarygroup', 'unlock', 'email', 'expiry', 'gecos', 'shell', 'promptpasswordchange', 'password_expires'.
+PowerScale User allows you to authenticate through a local authentication provider.
+Remote users are restricted to read-only operations.
 ---

 # powerscale_user (Resource)

 Resource for managing Users in PowerScale cluster.
-Updates are supported for the following parameters: 'uid', 'roles', 'sid', 'password', 'enabled', 'home_directory', 'primary_group', 'unlock', 'email', 'expiry', 'gecos', 'shell', 'prompt_password_change', 'password_expires'.
+PowerScale User allows you to authenticate through a local authentication provider.
+Remote users are restricted to read-only operations.

 ## Example Usage